marijnh/Eloquent-JavaScript/19_paint.md

 {{index "undo history"}}

-Because undo has to be handled in a more complicated way than the other actions, it gets its own `if` branch in the update function, which takes the most recent picture from the history and makes that the current picture.
+When the action is an undo action, the function takes the most recent picture from the history and makes that the current picture.

-Otherwise, if the action contains a new picture and the last time we stored something is more than a second (1000 milliseconds) ago, the `done` and `doneAt` properties are also updated to store the previous picture.
+Otherwise, if the action contains a new picture and the last time we stored something is more than a second (1000 milliseconds) ago, the `done` and `doneAt` properties are updated to store the previous picture.

 {{index "UndoButton class", control}}